 But for this to happen, you need safeguards in place.

 You need security.
-Without a solid cybersecurity strategy, it’ll only be a matter of time before something attacks.
+Without a solid cybersecurity strategy, it’ll only be a matter of time before something attacks or you lose some data.
 And when that happens, your technology will do anything but work.
+If the worst happens, you need a plan in place.
 This strategy should expand to include everything from mobile devices and data backup to internet browsing and admin policies.

 You need to train your staff.
 Part of your cybersecurity strategy should include employee training.
 You need to teach your staff how to avoid cyber threats (like phishing, ransomware, and run-of-the-mill viruses).